dylan-lang/opendylan/documentation/library-reference/source/dylan/inlining.rst

 - ``not-inline`` Never inline this item.
 - ``default-inline`` (default)
-  Inline this item within a library, at the compiler’s discretion.
+  Inline this item within a library, at the compiler's discretion.
 Never inline a cross-library reference.
-- ``may-inline`` Inline this item within or between libraries, at the compiler’s discretion.
+- ``may-inline`` Inline this item within or between libraries, at the compiler's discretion.
 - ``inline`` Inline this item wherever the compiler can do so.

 In addition, ``define constant`` and ``define function`` permit the